 Trying to work around this led me to try resizing my swap file.
 By default, the Nano flashes about 2GB of swap size.
 I decided to double that to 4GB by using the ‘resizeSwapMemory‘ python package.
 This helped initially but I kept getting OOM errors until I changed the sequence length.

-Other useful items is Jtop.
+Another useful item is Jtop.
 Jtop is just a CPU and GPU monitor that I use when I’m running an experiment on the Nano.

 If you have any questions or figured out how to use TensorFlow.jl, please drop me a comment or reach out to me on Twitter.
 Good luck!